deeprift/plugin.video.deeprift/Readme.md

 ## Known issues
 Sometimes the source is too slow, and the content will not load, but this is due to the limited bandwidth of the websites cdn.
-If the source isnt somehow displayed, even short, maybe they redid their linksystem.
-Feel free to contact.
+If the source isn't somehow started or displayed, even short, maybe they redid their linksystem.
+Feel free to contact, or open an issue.

+## New features
+Actually the frontpage will get scraped into the list, and the most common hashtags aswell.

 ## Things to come
-Actually only the frontpage will get scraped into the list, but I will add the most common hashtags also.
 Maybe a search function will also be into a future Version.

 ## Platforms
-Its running perfectly smooth on Kodi 17+, tested both on Libreelec(RaspberryPi) and the Android(FireTV and some SmartTV)
+Its running perfectly smooth on Kodi 17+, tested on Libreelec(RaspberryPi), Android(FireTV and some SmartTV) and Windows(Win10).

 ## Download
 Check the releases tab
-The Addon isnt in any Repository yet.
+The Addon isn't in any Repository yet.
 So just make a source with: https://github.com/deeprift/plugin.video.deeprift/releases/latest/download/plugin.video.deeprift_d.zip Then install from zip, and install.
 Its not the best way, but hey it does it job.
+And its clean and sleak.

+### Furthermore
+Feel free to contact, if you think something has to be changed.